 3.8.
 RT-PCR Analysis

 Relative mRNA expression was measured by RT-PCR analysis.
 Total RNA was extracted from cell lysates using the PicoPure™ RNA Isolation Kit (KIT0204, Applied Biosystems, Foster City, CA, USA), and cDNA synthesis was carried out using the HiScript II 1st Strand cDNA Synthesis Kit (R211-01, Vazyme, Nanjing, China).
-Primer sequences are provided in Appendix 2.
+Primer sequences are provided in Appendix 2 in the Supplementary File.
 Thermal cycling was performed on the ABI Prism 7500 (Applied Biosystems, Foster City, CA, USA) with 40 cycles at 95°C for 10 minutes, followed by 95°C for 15 seconds, 60°C for 15 seconds, and 72°C for 15 seconds. mRNA expression levels were normalized to GAPDH.

 3.9.
 Detection of Oxidative Stress and Inflammatory Factors

 Levels of interleukin 6 (IL-6) (ERA31RB, Invitrogen, Carlsbad, CA, USA), TNF-α (ab236712, Abcam, Shanghai, China), IL-10 (ERA23RB, Invitrogen, Carlsbad, CA, USA), TGF-β (BMS623-3, Invitrogen, Carlsbad, CA, USA), malondialdehyde (MDA, ab287797, Abcam, Shanghai, China), and superoxide dismutase (SOD, EIASODC, Invitrogen, Carlsbad, CA, USA) were measured according to the respective ELISA kit instructions.
-The sensitivity and detection range of each ELISA kit are provided in Appendix 3.
+The sensitivity and detection range of each ELISA kit are provided in Appendix 3 in the Supplementary File.
 Samples were incubated with the coating solution on ELISA plates for 2 hours, then sealed with 10% calf serum overnight at 4°C. Following washes, samples were treated with primary antibodies at 37°C for 2 hours, then with secondary antibodies for 1 hour at the same temperature.
 After the termination solution was added, optical density (OD) values were read at 450 nm using a spectrophotometer (UV-1780, Shimadzu, Japan).

 3.10.
 Statistical Analysis